magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 ;
 {% endhighlight %}

-#### Back up sales tables
+#### Back up sales data
-This script backs up only the sales tables.
-It's necessary to later restore these tables in a different database.
+This script backs up data from the sales tables only.
+Later, you'll restore these tables in a different database.

 Create the following script and give it a name like `2_back-up-sales.sql`.
 Replace the following: